FredTheDino/NoRainbow/notes.md

 ## Things I need to prove
  - The search space from each candidate pair is convex even when mapped to equivalence classes, we don't hide anything when we do the mapping
- - There is an overlap in the search space, so we are visiting fewer nodes with this "heuristic like thing"
+ - There is an overlap in the search space, so we are visiting fewer nodes with these equivalence classes
- - We still visit all equivalence classes

 ```
 DetNRC(H):